bosslee/This-is-Bosslee/posts/2021-03-25-notes-to younger-self.md

 9. Take good care of your 👀
 10. You love kids, so have them early. 成家立业, not 立业成家
 11. Learn that doing a little each day is BETTER than doing everything in a short burst
+21. Work in a growth company first before starting your business.
+There are so much to learn and it will help reduce your mistakes.